fpezzuti/fpezzuti/README.md

 - :books: I pursued a **master's degree** in _Artificial Intelligence & Data Engineering_ at the University of Pisa.
 - :eyes: I'm interested in Information Retrieval, Artificial Intelligence & Cloud Computing
-- :bulb: I really like logic games
+- :bulb: I like logic games

-### :mega: Some of my projets:
+### :mega: Some of my projects:

 **AI** and **Machine Learning**:
 - [Malaria Detector CNN](https://github.com/fpezzuti/MalariaDetectorCNN)